jrb07/version-control-jrb07/README.md

 # version-control
 Get familiar with version control basics.

-Create an "add" function in calculate.py
+Created an "add" function in "math_lib.py"

+Tested the "add" and "div" function in "calculate.py"

+Created a shell executable fille titled "run.sh" that executes "calculate.py"